Addiction Resources

 Xanax is a sedative prescribed by doctors for anxiety or muscle spasms and it is also bought illegally as a party drug.
 It is particularly strong and highly addictive, which means it can be easy to overdose on it.
 Here we explain the danger of taking too much Xanax, what to look out for if […]

-Zapain Side Effects and Benefits
+Zapain Uses, Side Effects and Withdrawal Symptoms

 Alcoholics Anonymous (AA) Fellowship Meetings – What to Expect